|Breathtaking view over the bay.|

 |Messy, dirty sheep with red identifying paint.|

-I’ve discovered that one of the drugs is making me feel exhausted and results in too low of a pulse, often as low as the high 40’s when at rest.
-The surgeon suggested I get off several of the drugs at this point in time, that hopefully won’t cause any issues eliminating.
+I’ve discovered that one of the drugs makes me feel exhausted and results in too low of a pulse, often as low as the high 40’s when at rest.
+The surgeon suggested I get off several of the drugs at this point, which hopefully won’t cause any issues.
 I’m down two drugs with two more to go.

-But, the process is slow since this particular heart medication requires a very slow weaning process to avoid a sudden increase in heart rate.
-Tomorrow, I’ll begin the slow weaning process he suggested which may take a month.
+Tomorrow, I’ll begin the slow weaning process he suggested, which may take a month.
+But, the process is slow since this particular heart medication requires a prolonged weaning process to avoid a sudden increase in heart rate.
 I can’t wait until the toxic substances are out of my system.

 |Ruins in the neighborhood.|

-So many of these medications have brutal life-threatening and debilitating side effects.
+So many of these medications have severe, life-threatening and debilitating side effects.
 Since I tend to be sensitive to drugs anyway, this surely is the right path for me at this point.
-I am looking forward to feeling like my “old self” once again if that’s at all possible.
+I am looking forward to feeling like my “old self” once again, if that’s at all possible.

 |Belted Galloway cow all possess this unique pattern of a white belt around their midsection.|

-He’d stopped at the barbershop while I started the grocery shopping at SuperValu to discover so many customers waiting, he joined me with a plan to return to the after the grocery shopping.
+He’d stopped at the barbershop while I started the grocery shopping at SuperValu to discover so many customers waiting.
+He joined me with a plan to return to the after grocery shopping.
 He had no choice.
 He needed a haircut, plain and simple.

-Once we loaded the car with the groceries, we drove the few blocks to the tiny barbershop, put money in the parking meter, preparing ourselves for a long wait.
-Although three other men were waiting, within 25 minutes Tom was in the barber chair.
+Once we loaded the car with the groceries, we drove the few blocks to the tiny barbershop, put money in the parking meter, and prepared ourselves for a long wait.
+Although three other men were waiting, within 25 minutes, Tom was in the barber chair.

 |Piles of cut peat are often found at the side of the road.|

-After a good haircut, priced at Euro 12, US $13.37 plus a generous tip of Euro 5, US $5.57 we were on our way back to our holiday home.
-Ann was still here finishing the cleaning but we worked our way around her as we put everything away.
+After a good haircut, priced at Euro 12, US $13.37 plus a generous tip of Euro 5, US $5.57, we were on our way back to our holiday home.
+Ann was still here finishing the cleaning, but we worked our way around her and put everything away.
 It was sweet saying goodbye to Ann once again.
 Such a lovely woman with whom we became very attached over the past three months.